mukswilly/psicore-binaries/README.md

 # psicore-binaries

-This repo contains the custom psiphond server binary that supports the usual psiphon protocols plus the new custom psiphon protocols i.e.
+This repo contains custom binaries that support the usual psiphon protocols plus new custom protocols used by NapsternetV i.e.
 1. *UNFRONTED-WS-OSSH*
 1. *UNFRONTED-WSS-OSSH*
 1. *FRONTED-WS-OSSH*